robertschmidt54/UnixTutorial_BCBWorkshop/README.md

 Remember to use Slurm to run your commands on the cluster.
 Try to avoid using the interactive nodes to run your scripts.
 Use the interactive nodes to trouble shoot and test.

 **Never run the command `rm -rf /`!**

+# The Ultimate Test: RNA-Seq Analysis

+We likely will not have the time to do the following during the workshop.
+That's ok though, this tutorial will remain on my git hub for you to reference anytime you want.

+You maybe thinking "All this Unix stuff is awesome, but Rob I'm a biologist.
+How can I apply what I've learned to biology?"

+This is a fair question.

+One of the most common tasks the modern day biologist faces is the